CForChrisProooo/youtubeNoScrollForDetails/README.md

 # youtubeNoScrollForDetails

 Firefox extension to just remove the scroll for details feature from YouTube.
-Modified to support FireFox by Chrispro.
+Modified to support FireFox by ChrisPro.

 ## Installation